redsanket/spark/external/hive/guide/bi/index.rst

 JDBC Requirements
 -----------------

-- Client using JDBC should be in the same colo as HS2.
 - ACLs on JDBC client should be set up.
 - Access to Kerberos servers.
 - Access to HiveServer2 machines and ports.